 Participation in this offering by certain of our directors and existing stockholders would reduce the available public float of our shares.
-Certain of our directors and existing stockholders, including stockholders affiliated with our directors and who own 5% or more of our outstanding capital stock, have agreed to purchase approximately 7,669,250 shares of our common stock in this offering at the initial public offering price.
-Such purchases would reduce the available public float of our shares because such directors and stockholders may be restricted from selling the shares by restrictions under applicable securities laws.
-As a result, the purchase of shares by such directors and stockholders in this offering may reduce the liquidity of our common stock relative to what it would have been had these shares been purchased by investors that were not directors or existing stockholders.
+Certain of our directors and existing stockholders, including stockholders affiliated with our directors and who own 5% or more of our outstanding capital stock, have indicated an interest in purchasing an aggregate of \$100.0 million or more in shares of our common stock in this offering at the initial public offering price.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer or no shares in this offering to any of these directors or stockholders, or any of these directors or stockholders may determine to purchase more, fewer or no shares in this offering.
+To the extent these directors and existing stockholders purchase any shares in this offering, such purchase could reduce the available public float of our shares because such directors and stockholders may be restricted from selling the shares by restrictions under applicable securities laws.
+As a result, any purchase of shares by such directors and stockholders in this offering may reduce the liquidity of our common stock relative to what it would have been had these shares been purchased by investors that were not directors or existing stockholders.